Sony A7R IV Review:

 Additionally, you can focus and refocus quickly and efficiently while recording, thanks to the camera’s focusing capabilities and touch functionality through the LCD screen.

-The only thing that might annoy some is that some rolling shutter is visible when panning a scene in its default 4K mode, which uses the entire frame rather than the Super 35mm crop.
+The only thing that might annoy some is that some rolling shutters are visible when panning a scene in its default 4K mode, which uses the entire frame rather than the Super 35mm crop.

 I’ll sum up by saying that my stunning Sony A7R IV can produce images with excellent exposure, minimal noise, and beautiful colors that are highly detailed.